 RELATED: The easy guide to cutting back on sugar is finally here.

 Arby’s may be known for its roast beef sandwiches and curly fries, however, the quick-service restaurant’s milkshakes are equally as mouthwatering.
 However, if you order a large one of these shakes you nearly wipe out half your day’s worth of calories, if you’re abiding by a 2,000-calories-a-day diet that is.
 You also consume 140 grams of sugar in the process, almost all of which is added sugar.

 Culver’s Banana Split

 Known for their mouthwatering variety of ice creams, Culver’s is a popular chain in the Midwest.
 You may think that a banana split is a healthier option than, say, a milkshake, but this definitely proves that wrong.
-With a whopping 1,065 calories and 60 g of fat, this is definitely not a dessert that should be consumed solo.
+With a whopping 1,090 calories and 61 grams of fat, this is definitely not a dessert that should be consumed solo.